-The quality of pet treats changed with the conception of Loyalty Pet Treats and our exclusive patented Nutrieseal™ process.
+The quality of pet treats changed with the conception of Loyalty Pet Treats and our exclusive patented Nutrieseal® process.

-We Manufacturer a high quality, aromatic, pure natural treat that is the closest to raw that had never been seen or experienced by any pet lover, owner, dog trainer or industry person.
+We are a Manufacturer of high quality, aromatic, pure natural treat that is the closest to raw that had never been seen or experienced by any pet lover, owner, dog trainer or industry person.

-When dehydrating meats all care needs to be taken into the final stability & nutritional quality of the product.
+When dehydrating meats all care needs to be taken into the final stability and nutritional quality of the product.

-Water Activity is a critical factor in how your product can remain stable & avoid mould & fungal growth.
+Water Activity is a critical factor in how your product can remain stable and avoid mould and fungal growth.

-If you extract too much moisture you can make the product very light in weight & more expensive.
-If you do not extract enough moisture your product remains unstable & susceptible to mould & fungal growth as well as any bacteria that was not dealt with through pasteurisation.
+If you extract too much moisture you can make the product very light in weight and more expensive.
+If you do not extract enough moisture your product remains unstable and susceptible to mould and fungal growth as well as any bacteria that was not dealt with through pasteurisation.

 Pasteurisation is a critical factor in controlling bacteria in your product.

-- The Nutrieseal™ system is designed for dehydrating food products: meats, fish, poultry, vegetables and fruit at low temperatures.
+- The Nutrieseal® system is designed for dehydrating food products: meats, fish, poultry, vegetables and fruit at low temperatures.

-- Product is loaded into a hermitically sealed chamber with no outside influences.
-Our Nutrieseal™ system sends a controlled airflow of continuously purified air over the product extracting the moisture (we work in reverse we suck the moisture out others blow hot air).
+- Product is loaded into a hermetically sealed chamber with no outside influences.
+Our Nutrieseal® system sends a controlled airflow of continuously purified air over the product extracting the moisture (we work in reverse we suck the moisture out others blow hot air).
 The purified air kills airborne bacteria as well as bacteria on the surface of the food and process equipment.

 - The automated low temperature control system monitors the temperatures throughout the whole process, varying it so as not to denature or destroy the proteins, nutrition, flavour or aroma of the product.

-- The low temperature moisture extraction and the recirculation of the drying air retains the maximum amount of flavours and odours in the food and has the minimum effect/degradation of organics/nutrients within the food structure.
+- The low temperature moisture extraction and the re-circulation of the drying air retains the maximum amount of flavours and aroma in the food and has the minimum effect/degradation of organics/nutrients within the food structure.